lu-pl/lodkit/README.md

     assert len(graph) == len(triples)
 ```

-The strategy generates up to 100 (by default, see [settings](https://hypothesis.readthedocs.io/en/latest/settings.html)) lists of 1-10 `tuple[_TripleSubject, URIRef, _TripleObject]` and passes them to the test function.
+The strategy generates up to 100 (by default, see [settings](https://hypothesis.readthedocs.io/en/latest/settings.html)) lists of 1-10 `tuple[lodkit.types.TripleSubject, URIRef, lodkit.types.TripleObject]` and passes them to the test function.

 > Warning: The API of lodkit.tesing_tools is very likely to change soon!
 Strategies should be module-level callables and not properties of a Singleton.